-On October 21, 2016, the Department of Defense (DoD) issued its long awaited Final Rule-effective immediately-imposing safeguarding and cyber incident reporting obligations on defense contractors whose information systems process, store, or transmit covered defense information (CDI).
+The Department of Defense ("DoD") recently issued its long awaited Final Rule-effective immediately-imposing safeguarding and cyber incident reporting obligations on defense contractors whose information systems process, store, or transmit covered defense information ("CDI").
 The Final Rule has been years in the making, starting with the promulgation of an initial rule in November 2013, followed by two interim rules in August 2015 and December 2015.
 DoD also clarified a number of issues with regard to contracting for cloud computing services arising from the August 2015 interim rule.